Reformer Pilates is a Gimmick

 Repetition, concentration and focus are central to this work, and they are largely gone when you pay a teacher to lead you through a Pilates class with 8-20 others following the same instructions, step by step by step…

-Working at a desk all day is debilitating, and Joe Pilates knew this when he invented an uncanny prescription to address it.
-His vision was clear in his book, Return to Life Through Contrology, and included 34 Mat exercises that train the body and mind.
-These exercises are the foundational building blocks inherent in dynamic movement.
-His vision also included specific tools, yes, like the Reformer.
-Shifts in technology were important then, and Joe’s inventions, also called apparatus, were tools used to increase physical and intellectual capabilities, connect the body and mind, and encourage mobility and promote physical health.
+Working at a desk all day is physically debilitating, and Joe Pilates knew this when he invented an uncanny prescription to address it.
+His vision was clear in his manifesto, Return to Life Through Contrology, and included 34 Mat exercises that depict the foundational building blocks of Pilates.
+His vision also included specific tools and equipment like the Reformer.
+Joe’s inventions, also known as apparatus, are tools that increased physical awareness, connected the body and mind and supported overall mobility strength.
+Classical Pilates studios use this apparatus to this day.

 Previous